adamcegielka/my-shop-automationpractice-pl/README.md

 # :shopping_cart: My Shop - automationpractice.pl

-The aim of this project is to create tests in [TestRail](https://www.testrail.com/), report errors in [JIRA](https://www.atlassian.com/pl/software/jira/) and create automated tests in [Playwright](https://playwright.dev/) for the [automationpractice.pl](http://www.automationpractice.pl/) application.
+The aim of this project is to create [test cases](https://github.com/adamcegielka/my-shop-automationpractice-pl/tree/main/test-cases), report errors in [JIRA](https://www.atlassian.com/pl/software/jira/) and create automated tests in [Playwright](https://playwright.dev/) for the [automationpractice.pl](http://www.automationpractice.pl/) application.
 The project aims to gain valuable experience in testing.

 ## Project scope